purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 title: We built the best "Bad Apple!!" in Minecraft
 time: October 10, 2024
 intro: |
-    Demoscene is the art of forcing computers to do something they shouldn't have been capable of.
-One common theme in demoscene is a shadow-art animation called "Bad Apple!!".
-We've played it on Commodore 64, [Vectrex](https://en.wikipedia.org/wiki/Vectrex) (a unique game console utilizing only vector graphics), [Impulse Tracker](https://www.youtube.com/watch?v=SDvk3aL78fI), and even [exploited Super Mario Bros.](https://tasvideos.org/6012M) to play it.
+    Demoscene is the art of pushing computers to perform tasks weren't designed to handle.
+One common theme in demoscene is the shadow-art animation "Bad Apple!!".
+We've played it on the Commodore 64, [Vectrex](https://en.wikipedia.org/wiki/Vectrex) (a unique game console utilizing only vector graphics), [Impulse Tracker](https://www.youtube.com/watch?v=SDvk3aL78fI), and even [exploited Super Mario Bros.](https://tasvideos.org/6012M) to play it.

     But how about Bad Apple!!... in Minecraft?
 ---

-Demoscene is the art of forcing computers to do something they shouldn't have been capable of.
-One common theme in demoscene is a shadow-art animation called "Bad Apple!!".
-We've played it on Commodore 64, [Vectrex](https://en.wikipedia.org/wiki/Vectrex) (a unique game console utilizing only vector graphics), [Impulse Tracker](https://www.youtube.com/watch?v=SDvk3aL78fI), and even [exploited Super Mario Bros.](https://tasvideos.org/6012M) to play it.
+Demoscene is the art of pushing computers to perform tasks weren't designed to handle.
+One common theme in demoscene is the shadow-art animation "Bad Apple!!".
+We've played it on the Commodore 64, [Vectrex](https://en.wikipedia.org/wiki/Vectrex) (a unique game console utilizing only vector graphics), [Impulse Tracker](https://www.youtube.com/watch?v=SDvk3aL78fI), and even [exploited Super Mario Bros.](https://tasvideos.org/6012M) to play it.

 But how about Bad Apple!!... in Minecraft?